 Fish Bermuda.
-Allen DeSilva is one of Bermuda's most knowledgeable skippers.
-His Web site is a great source of information on fishing conditions in Bermuda and he guarantees a fun day out for beginners or serious anglers on his Mako boat, based out of Mill's Creek near Hamilton.
-It costs $2,000 to charter the boat for nine-hours and $1,700 for six hours.
-Check out DeSilva's Web site for yummy recipes on how to cook up your local catch.
+Allen DeSilva, one of Bermuda's most knowledgeable skippers, guarantees a fun day of fishing whether you're a complete beginner or a serious angler.
+His 56-foot Mako boat, based out of Mill's Creek near Hamilton, is one of the best for a safe, comfortable, and exciting cruise.
+It costs $2,200 to charter the boat for nine-hours and $1,800 for six hours.
+Allen's website is a great source of information on local fishing conditions, reports, and much more.
+Check out the site for tasty recipes on how to cook up your fresh catch.
 11 Abri Lane, Spanish Point, Pembroke, HM02.
-441/295-0835. www.fishbermuda.com.
+441/295–0835. www.fishbermuda.com.

 Overproof.
 Skipper Peter Rans is a regular in the big-game classic and a master at hooking monster marlin.
-He can take you to the best spots and help you reel in whatever game fish is in season.
-His rates vary from $900 for half a day to $1,300 for eight hours of serious marlin hunting.
+He navigates a fully-equipped 42-foot vessel to the very best spots to help you reel in whatever game fish is in season.
+His rates vary from $1,000 for half a day to $1,400 for eight hours of serious marlin hunting.
+Inshore fly and spinner fishing is available for upwards of $450 (4 hours).
 136 Somerset Rd., Somerset, MA 06.
-441/238-5663 or 441/335-9850. www.overprooffishing.com.
+441/238–5663 or 441/335–9850. www.overprooffishing.com.

 Playmate Fishing Charters.
-Kevin Winter has more than 30 years experience fishing Bermuda's waters so you won't be stuck for experience on a Playmate charter.
-Rates go from $900 for half a day to $1,300 for the full day with extra costs for tournament fishing.
+With Kevin Winter's 30 years of experience fishing Bermuda's waters you're guaranteed excitement, action, and results aboard the 43-foot, smooth-sailing Playmate.
+Rates go from $1,000 for half a day to $1,350 for the full day with extra costs for tournament fishing.
 4 Mills Point Lane, Pembroke, HM05.
-441/292-7131. www.playmatefishing.com.
+441/292–7131. www.playmatefishing.com.

 The principal catches for shore fishers are pompano, bonefish, and snapper.
 Excellent sport for saltwater fly-fishing is the wily and strong bonefish, which hovers in coves, harbors, and bays.
 Among the more popular spots for bonefish are West Whale Bay and Spring Benny's Bay, which have large expanses of clear, shallow water protected by reefs close to shore.
 Good fishing holes are plentiful along the south shore, too.
 Fishing in the Great Sound and St. George's Harbour can be rewarding, but enclosed Harrington Sound is less promising.
 Ask at local tackle shops about the latest hot spots and the best baits.
 You can also make rental arrangements through your hotel or contact Windjammer Watersports.